-Mary Ann McSweeney was born in Aptos, California.
-She started playing piano at the age of five and then began studying the violin at age 8.
-In high school she fell in love with the acoustic bass while watching Ray Brown perform at the Concord Jazz Festival.
-She was chosen to play at the Monterey Jazz Festival at age 16 with the All Star band fronted by Thad Jones and Mel Lewis.
+Born in Aptos, California, Mary Ann McSweeney started playing piano at 5 and violin at 8.
+In high school, she fell in love with the acoustic bass while watching Ray Brown perform; was chosen at 16 to play Monterey Jazz Festival with All- Star band fronted by Thad Jones and Mel Lewis.

 She has played with jazz legends Dizzy Gillespie, Joanne Brackeen, Lee Konitz, Gil Goldstein, and Bucky Pizzarelli; renowned conductors, Leonard Bernstein, Lalo Schifrin, and John Williams; performed with Renee Rosnes, Vic Juris, Ken Peplowski, Dennis Mackrel, Lewis Nash, and Larry Goldings.
 Big Bands: Maiden Voyage and Diva; her own quintet at Seixal Jazz Festival in Portugal; Mary Lou Williams Jazz Festival at Kennedy Center; recently backed up Veronica Swift at Berkshire Jazz Festival; performed with Ken Peplowski, Randy Sandke, Holly Hoffman, Chuck Redd and Mike Wofford at Roswell Jazz Festival, New Mexico; Monterey Jazz Festival with Claire Daly’s Baritone Monk Band; has toured Europe with David Krakauer’s Klezmer Madness and Audra McDonald.